2016 WTA Shenzhen Open

-The 2016 Shenzhen Open (known as 2016 Shenzhen Gemdale Open for sponsorship reason) was a tennis tournament played on outdoor hard courts.
+The 2016 Shenzhen Open (known as 2016 Shenzhen Gemdale Open for sponsorship reason) was a women's tennis tournament played on outdoor hard courts.
 It was the fourth edition of the Shenzhen Open, and part of the WTA International tournaments of the 2016 WTA Tour.
-It took place at the Shenzhen Longgang Sports Center in Shenzhen, China, from 2 to 9 January 2016.
+It took place at the Shenzhen Longgang Sports Center in Shenzhen, China, from 2 January to 9 January 2016.
+First-seeded Agnieszka Radwańska won the singles title.